sanjana459/GitHub-Practice/readme.md

 ---

-## Making Commits in a Branch
+## 🔹 Committing in the `nav-bar` Branch

-Inside the `nav-bar` branch, I created a new file:
+I created a new file:
 ```bash
 touch navbar.html
 ```

-Then I added and committed the change:
+Added it and committed:
 ```bash
 git add .
 git commit -m "add navbar to code base"